 WHY A VASANTI HEALTH COPPER VESSEL?

-In Ayurveda, drinking water that has been cleansed and ionized in a copper vessel is a common practice.
-In India, this transformed, therapeutic water from a copper cup is called Tamra jal.
-Copperized water is a natural antioxidant that helps balance the three doshas of our body (kapha, vata and pitta).
-The trace amount of copper in a Tamra jal is safe and healthful, even when added to other normal dietary sources of copper.
+Consuming water that has been cleansed and ionized in a copper vessel, upon rising, is a traditional Ayurvedic health practice.
+Referred to as Tamra jal in India, this revitalized water from a copper vessel serves as a natural antioxidant, contributing to the equilibrium of the body's three doshas—kapha, vata, and pitta.
+The minimal copper content in Tamra jal remains safe and beneficial, even when supplemented with other standard dietary sources of copper.

 Vasanti Health provides authentic, high quality copper vessels used in traditional Ayurvedic health practices.
 We sustainably source our products to ensure the greatest purity and highest grade of copper.
 Independent lab testing confirms our vessels to be more than 96 percent pure copper.
 They also include zinc, as it balances the copper and aids in digestion.

-Each cup is skillfully designed by artisans in India making them healthful and decorative.
+Each vessel is skillfully designed by artisans in India making them healthful and decorative.

 Please consult your health care provider before beginning any new health or wellness routines.

-One such way is to drink water stored in a copper vessel.
-For centuries, yogis have been drinking Tamra jal as part of their daily yoga and meditation practice.
-Tamra jal is known for its multiple health benefits such as: reducing inflammation, improving digestion and boosting immunity.
-Furthermore, according to Ayurveda it is believed that Tamra jal helps balance the doshas (mind-body constitution).
-Many yogis still carry around pots called “kamandalam” which positively charge water enhancing their absorption by the cells.
+One effective method is consuming water stored in a copper vessel.
+For centuries, yogis incorporated Tamra jal into their daily yoga and meditation practice.
+Recognized for its health benefits, Tamra jal aids in reducing inflammation, improving digestion, and enhancing immunity.
+According to Ayurveda, it contributes to dosha balance (mind-body constitution).
+Some yogis still carry "kamandalam" pots, positively charging water to improve cell absorption.

 Disease-causing bacteria cannot survive for more than a few hours on copper surfaces (Center of Applied Microbiology and Research, UK)